 Ellen's exclusive one-of-a-kind Deity Jewels have been worn by Hollywood's elite including: Jennifer Aniston, Courteney Cox, Sheryl Crow, Debra Messing, Nancy O'Dell, The Olsen Twins, Justine Bateman & Rosario Dawson.

 What began as a purely personal artistic pursuit quickly developed into a lucrative business - a business that fosters both Ellen's gift for producing beautiful jewelry with naturally-occurring gemstones and her ongoing desire to positively influence another's life through the sharing of that gift.
 Her passion for jewelry morphed into a dog rescue organization, and now Ballon sells select designs through that organization, Deity Animal Rescue to fund the operation.

 According to Ballon, the name for her company was inspired by a few different things.
 "The name, Deity Jewels comes from a couple of different origins.
 The first being my habit of grabbing whatever piece I have on my neck in order to think or make any kind of decision - like I am praying to it for help.
 The second reason was a woman who bought jewelry from me came to me later and told me how beautiful, sexy, and invincible it made her feel while wearing it.
 My creations made her feel like a goddess."

 Jewelry Styles, Materials and Techniques

-LTK: How would you describe your style?
-Where do you get your inspiration?ESB: My style: natural, organic, inspiring, laid back, sexy, layered, simple, colorful, meaningful.
-I draw my inspiration from nature, India, Native American Indian weaving and thinking, and current trends in fashion.
+Ballon describes her style as "natural, organic, inspiring, laid back, sexy, layered, simple, colorful, meaningful."
+She adds that she draws inspiration from multiple sources, including "nature, India, Native American Indian weaving and thinking, and current trends in fashion."